svkior/powgwey/README.md

 3. Docker Desktop 4.4.2+
 4. GNU Make 3.81
 5. curl 7.79.1
+6. code is compatible with golang 1.18.3

+*There is no needence for installing golang locally, need access to the Internet for a first fime*

+May be some issues when running on m1 mac's
 ### List of all available commands

 To list all of the available commands just type: